The Big Business Of Street Style Bait

 Advertisement

 If you want to really enjoy the taste of sausage, do not go and see how the sausage gets made.
-Likewise, seeing how the glamorous shots in street style photos get manufactured can feel gross, too.
-And when you pack the big egos of fashion professionals into four weeks of shows, cross-Atlantic travel and shoes that pinch, things like a slow-walking influencer can make grown women go beserk.
-Such was the case last year when Vogue took the street scene to task for changing outfits too many times in a day.
+Likewise, seeing how the glamorous shots in street style photos gets manufactured can feel gross, too.
+And when you pack the big egos of fashion professionals into four weeks of shows, cross-Atlantic travel, and shoes that pinch, things like a slow-walking influencer can make grown women go bezerk.
+Such was the case last year when Vogue took the street scene to task for changing outfits too many times in day.

 In an article that recapped the Milan Fashion Week season, Vogue’s top editors roasted the modern street style scene, even though the publication regularly commissions and runs street style photos on the site.